-Jeff Tilton is a post bacc student earning a degree in environmental engineering with a focus in water resources.
+Jeff Tilton earned a degree in environmental engineering with a focus in water resources.
 He is interested in social enterprise and how technology can be used to create a more equitable and sustainable future.
 Jeff was involved in aiding in the development of deployment models for the SWEETSense technology in future water treatment systems provided by SWEETLab’s private sector partners.

-Anndee Huff is a Environmental Engineering undergraduate.
-Anndee has developed experience with control systems, drinking water treatment, and medical devices.
+Anndee Huff was an Environmental Engineering undergraduate.
+Anndee developed experience with control systems, drinking water treatment, and medical devices.
 Anndee was also the President of the American Water Works Association Student Chapter, and was the Vice-President of the Engineers Without Borders-USA Portland State University Chapter.

 Evan Rhead was an undergraduate in mechanical engineering.
 His research activities included projects in Rwanda, Haiti, and Indonesia on oxygen concentrators, instrumented monitoring and water treatment.

-Peter Kahn is a post-bac student in the Department of Civil and Environmental Engineering at Portland State University.
-His research within the SWEET lab focuses on applications of structural and geotechnical engineering in developing communities with specific attention to the design, assessment and monitoring of rural pedestrian footbridges.
-This research is further enhanced by his years of experience as a commercial construction contractor in bush Alaska.
-Peter also performs complimentary research in the iStar (Infrastructure Testing and Applied Research) lab at PSU where he is working on a link column frame design for rapid return to occupancy of buildings after they have sustained a design level seismic event.
+Peter Kahn was student in the Department of Civil and Environmental Engineering at Portland State University.
+His research within the SWEETLab included applications of structural and geotechnical engineering in developing communities with specific attention to the design, assessment and monitoring of rural pedestrian footbridges.

-Gabe Garbarino has a background in secure telecommunications in the US Marine Corps where I served four years active duty as a Satellite Terminal Operator in the Middle East and South East Asia.
-I am currently a Junior in Portland State University’s Mechanical Engineering Program.
-The research opportunities that interest me most lie in the development of energy systems for developing countries.
-I like to think that research which serves to bring energy to those that need it most will positively influence the way energy needs are met for those in industrialized nations.
+Gabe Garbarino has a background in secure telecommunications in the US Marine Corps where he served four years active duty as a Satellite Terminal Operator in the Middle East and South East Asia.

-Austin S. Hudson is pursuing an undergraduate degree in Civil Engineering at Portland State University.
+Austin S. Hudson earned an undergraduate degree in Civil Engineering at Portland State University.
 Austin has lived in Oregon since 2006 where he enjoys being actively engaged in the community to shape the built environment and enhance social interactions.
-Most research with which he is involved addresses water treatment and management.
-His interests include bicycling, painting, camping, and cooking.

-Corey Munk is studying Mechanical Engineering and interested in sustainable engineering.
+Corey Munk studied Mechanical Engineering and interested in sustainable engineering.
 He worked on a data collection system for the LifeStraw Family purification system.